9.1 General context

 On this page

-A recent (2020) study by the Institute for Youth and Youth Cultural Research (Institut für Jugendkulturforschung) shows that more than eight out of ten children and young people are most concerned about climate change and environmental pollution, and 88% hold that only immediate measures can tackle the issue.
-It is thus the key concern of young people, regardless of whether they live in the city or on the countryside and which school type or educational background they come from.
+Also, the SOS Children’s Villages Youth Study 2020 (SOS-Kinderdorf Jugendstudie 2020) by the Institute for Youth Culture Research (Institut für Jugendkulturforschung) found that more than 70% of 11-18 year olds surveyed are most concerned about climate change and pollution when thinking about their future, and 88% of them believe that only immediate action can remedy the situation.
+These are central issues that concern young people, regardless of whether they live in the city or in the country and what type of school or education they come from.